EhsanAlaviNahad/Sparx-Reader-Tutor/README.md

 ## Contact

-For questions or support, please open an issue on GitHub or contact the
+For questions or support, please contact sparxreadertutor@gmail.com.